kristianmandrup/foundation-apps/README.md

-# Foundation for Apps
+# Foundation for Aurelia Apps

 [![Build Status](https://travis-ci.org/zurb/foundation-apps.svg)](https://travis-ci.org/zurb/foundation-apps)

-This is [Foundation for Apps](http://foundation.zurb.com/apps), an Angular-powered framework for building powerful responsive web apps, from your friends at [ZURB](http://zurb.com).
+This is [Foundation for Apps](http://foundation.zurb.com/apps), an Aurelia-powered framework for building powerful responsive web apps, from your friends at [ZURB](http://zurb.com).

 ## Requirements